AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 2. **Absence of Wrist Camera**

    * There was a significant **distribution shift** between training and evaluation image inputs from the front and back cameras.
    * The original authors used a **wrist-mounted camera** to help stabilize the robot policy.
-However, we could not include one in our setup due to shared robot setup with another group.
+However, we could not include one in our setup due to **shared robot setup with another group**.
    * Adding a wrist camera in our setup would likely **reduce distribution shift** and improve performance—**provided that a robust latent embedding of the human prompt is available**.

 3. **Human playdata collection** We observed that keeping our hands consistently within the camera frame is crucial; otherwise, the training data becomes corrupted with noisy trajectories.